-Our amended and restated memorandum and articles of association contain provisions designed to provide certain rights and protections relating to this offering that will apply to us until the completion of our initial business combination.
+Our Amended and Restated Memorandum and Articles of Association contain provisions designed to provide certain rights and protections relating to this offering that will apply to us until the completion of the Business Combination.
 These provisions cannot be amended without a special resolution.
 As a matter of Cayman Islands law, a resolution is deemed to be a special resolution under Cayman Islands law where it has been approved by either (i) the affirmative vote of at least two-thirds (or any higher threshold specified in a company's articles of association) of a company's shareholders entitled to vote and so voting at a general meeting for which notice specifying the intention to propose the resolution as a special resolution has been given, or (ii) if so authorized by a company's articles of association, by a unanimous written resolution of all of the company's shareholders.
-Our amended and restated memorandum and articles of association provide that special resolutions must be approved either by at least two-thirds of our shareholders (i.e., the lowest threshold permissible under Cayman Islands law), or by a unanimous written resolution of all of our shareholders.
+Our Amended and Restated Memorandum and Articles of Association provide that special resolutions must be approved either by at least two-thirds of our shareholders (i.e., the lowest threshold permissible under Cayman Islands law), or by a unanimous written resolution of all of our shareholders.

-As of March 30, 2022, our sponsor beneficially owned 20% of our ordinary shares. will participate in any vote to amend our amended and restated memorandum and articles of association and will have the discretion to vote in any manner they choose.
-Specifically, our amended and restated memorandum and articles of association provide, among other things, that:
+As of April 17, 2023, our sponsor beneficially owned 20% of our ordinary shares. will participate in any vote to amend our Amended and Restated Memorandum and Articles of Association and will have the discretion to vote in any manner they choose.
+Specifically, our Amended and Restated Memorandum and Articles of Association provide, among other things, that: